cas-e/JetsProject/README.md

 Separation of concerns was valuable to me when writing this small project, and a little analysis says it may become **very** valuable as my programming tasks get larger.
 Java's classes and packages give us the tools to make that separation happen.

+## Resources

+Thanks to [draw.io](https://www.drawio.com/) for the free diagramming tools.

+And thanks to Wikipedia for the free knowledge about [network topologies](https://en.wikipedia.org/wiki/Network_topology).